Skip to content

 Create Project:

-Note: The command-line tool uses the prefix npx adk-ts when running commands locally.
+Note: The command-line tool uses the prefix npx adk when running commands locally.

 Project structure